iamjprince/MagicMirror-Ubuntu/README.md

 - Enable automatic login for that user.
 You have two options to do this.
   - ...through the Settings app.
 This must be done as the *magic* user.
 We need to configure several other things as this user later, so you can delay this task.\
   `Settings > Users > Authentication & Login`
   - ...if using Gnome3: from the terminal, modify `/etc/gdm3/custom.conf`.
-(This option can be done either as root or as a normal user having the sudo(8) capability.)
+(This option can be done either as root or as a normal user having sudo(8) capabilities.)

 ```
 # Enabling automatic login